w3c/w3c-website-redesign-documentation/_docs/2020-07-20-w3c-cms-platform-recommendation.md

 ![Screenshot of the Statamic feature to define a focal point for an image and previewing it.
 Shows an image with a preview to choose an image focal point to allow a subject to stay in frame with dynamic photo cropping. ](/assets/images/statamic-image-focal-point.png)

-* Nice of the content editor: a live preview <https://statamic.dev/live-preview>, including the ability to switch between screen sizes
+* Nice feature of the content editor: a live preview <https://statamic.dev/live-preview>, including the ability to switch between screen sizes

 ![A screenshot of the content editor showing the menu allowing you to switch between screen sizes.
 Menu options are: Responsive, Laptop, Tablet, Mobile.](/assets/images/statamic-responsive.png)